 We strive to support our colleagues.
 We go beyond CounselMore app training.
 We provide ways to expand your skill set in a safe environment with colleagues who are in the same boat, having fun, paddling along together. 😎

-A quick way to access your Google Drive is to open your browser and look at the top right corner, and you’ll see an icon with six stacked dots; some like to say it looks like a waffle.
+A quick way to access your Google Drive is to open a new Google Chrome Window and look at the top right corner, and you’ll see an icon with six stacked dots; some like to say it looks like a waffle.

 Once you click on the waffle, you will see icons for each Google Productivity Tool.

-- Google Docs - text documents - Docs is similar to Microsoft’s Word
+- Google Docs - Text documents.
+Similar to Microsoft Word

-- Google Slides - presentations - Slides is similar to Microsoft’s PowerPoint
+- Google Slides - For Presentations.
+Similar to Microsoft PowerPoint

-- Google Sheets - spreadsheets - Sheets is similar to Microsoft’s Excel
+- Google Sheets - Spreadsheets.
+Similar to Microsoft Excel